pypa/packaging.python.org/source/specifications/core-metadata.rst

 .. _core-metadata-home-page:

 Deprecated fields are valid metadata fields for any metadata version.
-Tools MUST attempt to convert deprecated fields to non-deprecated fields when appropriate.
 Tools SHOULD warn users when deprecated fields are used.

 Home-page
 ---------